-- If you want a natural birth, organise one on one continuous care – you can even take your own midwife to hospital (independent midwife).
+- If you want a natural birth, organise one on one continuous care – you can even take your own doula or midwife to hospital (independent doulas or midwives).

 - Take an advocate and/or support person such as a doula, as well as your partner.